A Motion Planning Strategy for the Active Vision-Based Mapping of Ground-Level Structures: Problem Statement and Assumptions

 \section{Problem Statement and Assumptions}

-Consider the problem of constructing a 3D model of a given structure of finite size, such as a monument or a building for example.
+Consider the problem of constructing a 3D model of a given structure of finite size, e.g., a monument or a building, using a mobile ground robot carrying an imaging or depth sensor, such as a Kinect, a monocular or stereo camera, or a LIDAR.
 Initially, no approximate model of the structure nor map of the environment is available, and the actual size of the structure is also unknown.
-We address the following question: ``How should a mobile robot carrying a depth sensing camera, such as a Kinect, move in order to reconstruct a complete 3D model of this structure?''.
-The sensor collecting depth and luminance images of the scene allows the robot to build the 3D model on the fly using available SLAM algorithms, such as RTAB-Map \cite{labbe14online} or RGBD-SLAM \cite{Endres:TRO2014:RGBDSLAM}.
-These algorithms assemble the sequence of points clouds captured by the sensor (also called camera in the following), producing a registered global point cloud or a 3D occupancy grid stored in an OctoMap \cite{hornung13auro}.
-Note that the type of sensor (monocular camera , stereo camera rig with IMU, etc\ldots) used depends on the SLAM algorithm.
-Any of these algorithms can be used with our policies as long as the SLAM module can additionally return the sequence of point clouds and corrected camera positions following registration.
-The remaining problem that we consider here is to determine the trajectory of the camera such that the entire visible portion of the structure is eventually captured in the model.
-The key challenge is to develop strategies that are applicable for any type of structure while respecting the physical limitations of the platform.
+The sensor (also called camera in the following) provides a sequence of point clouds obtained directly or computed from depth and/or luminance images.
+These local point clouds, together with an estimate of the sensor trajectory, can then be assembled and registered in a coordinate frame in real-time using available SLAM algorithms, such as RTAB-Map \cite{labbe14online} or RGBD-SLAM \cite{Endres:TRO2014:RGBDSLAM}, and post-processing then allows us to build a dense 3D model or a 3D occupancy grid stored in an OctoMap \cite{hornung13auro}.
+We do not directly address here the model reconstruction problem in vSLAM.
+Instead, we focus on determining good trajectories for the robot allowing a vSLAM module (and potentially a batch SfM module in post-processing) to produce a high quality model, which ideally should capture the entire visible portion of the structure accurately.
+A key challenge is to develop strategies that are applicable for any type of structure while respecting the physical limitations of the platform.

-In order to specify to our system which structure is to be mapped, we require that the initial configuration of the robot with respect to the structure satisfy the following two basic conditions, illustrated in Fig. \ref{fig:initial conditions}.

-\begin{init} The robot is placed fully outside the structure, so that there exists a 2D plane separating the robot and the structure. \end{init}

-\begin{init} The structure to be mapped is present in the field-of-view (FOV) of the camera. \end{init}

-Next, note that depending on the set of all configurations that are reachable by the mobile sensor mounted on a specific physical platform, some parts of the structure might not be visible at all, and hence cannot be mapped by any algorithm implemented on this platform.
-For concreteness, we make the following assumption to describe our scenario and algorithms, but other situations could be handled with the generic tools developed in this paper.

-\begin{assum} The camera is mounted on a mobile ground robot such that the camera center $\fr C$ lies directly above the center $\fr R$ of the robot's base Frame of Reference (FoR), at a constant height.
-Moreover, the relative pitch and roll of the camera with respect to the robot FoR are kept fixed, while the relative yaw is unconstrained. \end{assum}